OttieOtter

 West Trail Creek

-We headed up the trail towards campground "c" located along a small pond.
-At Lost Maples State Park, there are 30 water and electric campsites located near the park headquarters, and 8 "primitive" campgrounds located along the 12+ miles of trails.
-The only access to the primitive campgrounds is by foot, if you're thinking about camping at Lost Maples State Park.
+We headed up the trail towards campground "C," located along a small pond.
+Lost Maples State Park had approximately thirty water-and-electric campsites near the park headquarters and 8 "primitive" campsites scattered along the 12+ miles of trails.
+The only access to the primitive sites was by foot.

 Lost Maples West Trail Creek Bed

-The West Trail loop includes a section of trail called the Mystic Canyon.
-It is very well named.
-We stopped along that section of trail and had a picnic lunch.
-There is another trail that is an offshoot of the West Trail called the West Loop Trail.
-If you choose to include that trail, it will add 2.5 miles to your hike.
+The West Trail loop included a section of trail called Mystic Canyon.
+It was well-named.
+We stopped along a picturesque section of the trail next to a trickling creek and had a picnic lunch.
+There was an offshoot of the West Trail called the West Loop Trail.
+If you choose to include that trail in your trek, it will add two and a half miles to your hike.

 West Trail Creek Bed